finos/FDC3/docs/api-bridging/spec.md

   * Confirm we want to add optional auth token to `hello` message coming from the bridge for DA to authenticate the bridge?
 (Two-way authentication)
 * Channel State Synchronization
   * Add details about potential race conditions or workflows broken by disconnection
-  * Handling race conditions - e.g. on startup apps might load and start broadcasting state immediately - concurrent with the desktop agent connecting to the bridge and receiving state
+  * Handling race conditions - e.g. on startup apps might load and start broadcasting state immediately - concurrent with the Deskop Agent connecting to the bridge and receiving state
     * Handle handshakes sequentially one at a time
     * Atomic operations for broadcasts and channel synchronization messages
     * Other suggestions?
+* Confirm recommended port range for bridge - (4470 - 4480)
 * Define generic protocol for interacting with the bridge when handling fdc3 API calls
   * Handle of slow responding DAs?
     * Recommended timeout of 2500ms/3000ms
   * An agent that is repeatedly timing out should be disconnected?
   * Advise on whether other agents report to users on connect/disconnect events?
-* Confirm recommended port range for bridge - (4475 - 4575)
+* Add section on GUID generation (with reference to external standard) used in requestGuid and response Guid fields in messages.
+* Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
+* Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to references page

 ## Connection Overview

 ### Topology

-In order to implement Desktop Agent Bridging some means for desktop agents to connect to and communicate with each other is needed.
+In order to implement Desktop Agent Bridging some means for Deskop Agents to connect to and communicate with each other is needed.
 This Standard assumes that Desktop Agent Bridging is implemented via a standalone 'bridge' which each agent connects to and will use to route messages to or from other agents.
 This topology is similar to a star topology in networking, where the Desktop Agent Bridge (a 'bridge') will be the central node acting as a router.

 ```mermaid
 flowchart TD;